Best Graphic Design Tools for Nonprofits 2026: 9 Picks That Actually Deliver

 Pros:

-- Free for verified nonprofits — this is genuinely significant
+- Free for verified nonprofits — this genuinely changes the math

 - Shortest learning curve on this entire list